|phone (212) 280-7865 ~ P.O. Box 929, Cathedral Station, New York, NY 10025 ~ e-mail: firstname.lastname@example.org|

 Upon graduation from college in 1974, I began my professional career in philately, and worked for major auction houses from 1974 through mid-1989.
 This experience enabled me to handle much more material than an average retail dealer.
 The education I gained during this time was invaluable in helping me to learn US philately.
 With this firm foundation, I launched my career as a retail dealer.

-Over the years, I've become a member of many collector societies: Collectors Club of New York, Classics Society, American Philatelic Society, United States Stamp Society, Carriers & Locals Society, American Revenue Association and the United States Postal Stationery Society.
+Over the years, I've become a member of many collector societies: Collectors Club of New York, Classics Society, American Philatelic Society, United States Stamp Society and Carriers & Locals Society, Society.
 In addition, I am a recognized dealer by the American Philatelic Society.

 The knowledge that I employ as a consultant for the Philatelic Foundation's expertizing committee can be put to service for you.
 I hope you'll offer me the chance to utilize my experience and expertise for the benefit of your collection.